thisiswisy/v0rtex-injector/README.md

 - 7 10.3.1 (not tested)
 - SE 10.3.1 (not tested) (NEW IN BETA 2)

-TODO: install substrate properly, clean up symbols.m, use updated exploit
+TODO: install substrate properly, clean up symbols.m, use updated exploit, A WAY TO REMOVE TWEAKS, more devices

 thanks to s1guza for exploit, stek29 for telling me how to get cydia work, cheesecakeufo for telling stek29 how to get cydia work, xerub for libjb, theninjaprawn for his techniques, PsychoTea for some other stuff, thisiswisy for hosting on his github & cleaning up code a little bit etc.